Jeremy-Polanco/default-starter/README.md

-This proyect contains usefull a reusable css variables, and structure to use in future proyects.
+This proyect contains useful and reusable css variables, and structure to use in future proyects.